Hayashi-Yudai/pykk/README.md

 ## Requirements

-- Rust 1.50.0 (for build)
+- Rust 1.56.0 (for build)

-- Python 3.6 ~ 3.9 (For use)
+- Python 3.6 ~ 3.10 (For use)

 ## Install
-If you use Windows, you can install with pip command.
+If you use Windows or Linux, you can install with pip command.

 ```bash
 $ pip install pykk